santoshkatageri/Face-Recognition-Attendance-system/README.md

 Note:
 The “Face recognition attendance system” based on image processing in SIT Tumkuru, as a part of the prescribed curriculum.

--he project developed using RPI image sensors, Raspberry Pi, OpenCV libraries, and Python programming for the successful completion of the project.
+-The project developed using RPI image sensors, Raspberry Pi, OpenCV libraries, and Python programming for the successful completion of the project.

 -The project aimed at developing a hardware prototype for the face recognition attendance system.